FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 ## License

-Copyright (C) 2020 Driverless-Competition-Simulator Contributors
+Copyright (C) 2020 Formula Driverless Competition Simulator Contributors

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by